sparker888/wri-case-study/src/app/page.md

 ### A Note from the President of Wheel Rail Seminars

 > The work Steve and the WRS team accomplished in designing and building our new WRI 2024 website was instrumental in making this year's conference a success.
-We broke multiple attendance records, setting the stage for success as we split the conference into two WRI conferences starting in 2025.
+We broke multiple attendance records, setting the stage for success as we split the conference into two events starting in 2025.
 I look forward to ongoing improvements to the website as we continue to grow the Wheel/Rail Interaction engineering community.
 >
 > — Gordon Bachinsky, Founder and President